botpress/botpress/docs/guide/docs/main/code.md

 ### After Bot Unmount

-This event is called everytime a bot is unmounted.
+This event is called every time a bot is unmounted.
 This is usually to do cleanup when a bot is deleted.

 Location: `data/global/hooks/after_bot_unmount`